About the Rheumatology Fellowship Program

 Mentoring and career guidance is provided through interaction with the fulltime faculty members.
-The Division has placed particular emphasis on developing mentor skills through faculty development sessions and retreats emphasizing expectations, communication, understanding, independence, ethics, and diversity.
-The Office of Graduate Medical Education in the VCU School of Medicine also provides Transitions to Practice, an annual series for housestaff designed to help the transition from trainee to practicing physician.
-The topics include cv writing, cv review by experts, contract negotiations, visa options & employment contracts, how to manage student debt, evaluating practice options, financial planning, and time management.
+The Division has placed particular emphasis on developing mentoring skills through faculty development sessions and retreats emphasizing expectations, communication, understanding, independence, ethics, and diversity.

 Research for Residents & Fellows is a once-weekly early evening program conducted for nine weeks by the School of Medicine for medical residents and fellows.
 The program is designed to be an introduction to research.
 Each session begins with a 15 ‐ 20 minute mini ‐ lecture, followed by 55 ‐ 60 minutes of small group work.
 The groups are interdepartmental and are facilitated.
 Participants have the opportunity to work with junior faculty members, K‐scholars, experienced researchers, and fellows as they work with the material.
 Group work activity focuses on the application of concepts so that all participants get “hands-on” experience with topics such as formulating a research question, designing a survey, writing an IRB proposal, etc. This program aims to prepare fellows for conducting clinical research.

 Development of fellow clinical teaching skills.
-As noted in the program director’s letter above, the Division’s faculty and fellows have participated in a Stanford Clinical Teaching Course, a curriculum aimed toward developing clinician educator skills in order to enhance versatility as teachers, to develop ability to analyze clinical teaching using an educational framework, and to provide a forum for collegial exchange.
+The Division’s faculty and fellows have participated in a Stanford Clinical Teaching Course, a curriculum aimed toward developing clinician educator skills in order to enhance versatility as teachers, to develop ability to analyze clinical teaching using an educational framework, and to provide a forum for collegial exchange.
 The instruction has been in the form of an intensive workshop to learn the basics of how to facilitate small group learning, deliver feedback, engage the learners in deliberate practice, and use microskills for teaching as a preceptor.
-The fellows also participated in faculty development sessions on evidence-based learning strategies and teaching clinical reasoning.
+The fellows also participated in faculty development sessions on evidence-based learning strategies, feedback, teaching clinical reasoning, and bedside teaching.
 The fellows also are instructed in how to teach consulting residents through a video-assisted session.
 The precepting techniques developed and applied for outpatient clinics include one-minute preceptor and SNAPPS+.
+The fellows participate in bedside teaching through outpatient and inpatient experiences.
 We expect our fellows to learn and carry on this tradition so that our fellows not only benefit from great teaching but also learn to teach well as clinician educators.

 Musculoskeletal Curriculum for medical students.
 Dr. Rubinstein is course director for the VCU School of Medicine Movement (Musculoskeletal) course.
 She has been involved in the transition of the VCU School of Medicine curriculum to a more active learning environment for the students.
 She has involved the rheumatology fellows in writing new teaching modules, including small-group, case-based exercises as well as team-based learning modules for use during this comprehensive course.
 This provides a unique opportunity for rheumatology fellows to be involved in the education of medical students, starting with inception of a module and continuing through with the leading the module during class.
 Such activity is aimed to help prepare rheumatology fellows to become clinician educators.